bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_visualizer.md

 Given:

-1. An anatomical image with variable name anat_image and having matrix size 19219244, field of view 192192 mm, and slice thickness 7 mm;
+1. An anatomical image with variable name anat_image and having matrix size 192x192x44, field of view 192x192 mm, and slice thickness 7 mm;

-2. The muscle mask stored in a variable called mask;
+2. The muscle mask stored in a variable called <i>mask</i>;

 the following code will allow the user to

 1. Visualize the mask; and

-2. Return a MATLAB figure structure called mask_figure.
+2. Return a MATLAB figure structure called <i>mask_figure</i>.

 % Set visualization options